SeanMcP/.com/src/pages/articles/convert-class-component-to-function-with-hooks/index.md

 Starting this week with release of [React v16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html), **you can now add hooks in your projects**!

-Today, I want to look at a typical class component and demonstrate how hooks can simplify your code by converting it into a functional component.
+Today, I want to look at a typical class component and demonstrate how you can covert it into a functional component with React hooks.
 Let's jump in.

 ## Terminology